8i/UnrealPlugin_Documentation/docs/source/Classes/HVRAsset.rst

 **Data Name**
     This parameter is a string and is the name of the folder within the projects 'HVR' folder this HVRAsset should load.
-    ie: If the parameter is set to 'tiger' the path to load will be: "PROJECT_ROOT\HVR\tiger\"
+    ie: If the parameter is set to 'tiger' the path to load will be: "PROJECT_ROOT/HVR/tiger/"

 **Play on Awake**
     Should this Asset begin playing as soon as it is created?